DavidTobar456/pfecapRevision/README.md

   ```
   Q = P(Volt, dir, m, b) + epsFE_r * EPS0 * Volt / tFE;
   ```
 - **Explanation**: This function adds the capacitive component (based on the relative permittivity and thickness of the ferroelectric layer) to the polarization component to determine the overall charge response.
 This follows the standard approach for modeling ferroelectric capacitors, where both the nonlinear polarization and linear dielectric contributions are included.
+Taken from [k.
+Ni et al &#39;&#39;Critical Role&#39;&#39; (2018)](https://ieeexplore.ieee.org/document/8352114) equation **3**

 ### 6. Derivative of Ferro Loop Function -  `dF(Volt, dir)`